ClickCease

 classic handles

-A beautiful example of the perfect handles for your period home is Cotwold’s ‘Georgian Cabinet Pulls’ as seen above in our client’s new kitchen.
-Inspired by Georgian interiors, they look extremely elegant and offer a timeless aesthetic.
+A beautiful example for a period home is Cotswold’s ‘Georgian Cabinet Pulls,’ featured in a client’s new kitchen.
+Inspired by Georgian interiors, these handles exude elegance and offer a timeless aesthetic.

 Appliances